Nayeem1872/Node-Farm/README.md

 # Node-Farm
-It's simple Node.js Web Application with api.
+It's a simple Node.js Web Application with api.